rebelsky/csc321/outlines/overviews/ethics-revisited.md

 * Writing prompt.
-* Three articles.
-* Open questions.
-* Possible approaches to prompt.
+* Codes of ethics, revisited.
+* Planing for the paper.